mathie/nanowrimo/_drafts/a-week-of-cooking.md

 This worked reasonably well.
-I'd pipe some filling into each tube, then use a knife to make sure it was properly pushed down (I didn't really want air bubble filling half the canneloni!).
+I'd pipe some filling into each tube, then use a knife to make sure it was properly pushed down (I didn't really want air bubble filling half the cannelloni!).
 Next time, I'll be more careful about snipping the outlet to be smaller than the tubes, and I'll make sure the spinach is chopped finely enough to pass through it easily.